purple4reina/pydomotic/README.md

 Reading values from environment variables is available in the form of `${env:MY_ENV_VAR}`.

+For a complete example configuration file, see [`tests/testdata/full.yml`](./tests/testdata/full.yml).

 ### Providers

 Currently, four providers are provided out of the box.